 - A report on patient safety in Canada

-- An indicator measuring harm experienced by patients in acute care hospitals
+- A measure for harm experienced by patients in acute care hospitals

 - A resource library containing evidence-informed practices for reducing harmful events in hospitals

 - For questions about patient safety, contact us at email@example.com.

 - Have a data inquiry or research question?
 Make a custom data request.